vaishetty/DataScienceWorkgroup-Connecting-R-to-mysql/README.md

 - MacOS might prevent you from launching it the first time, in which case it must be allowed to run manually via *System Preferences -> Security & Privacy -> Open Anyway*

+- Open MySQL Workbench and click on *Local instance 3306*.
+When prompted to enter your password, enter the password created above.

+- You can view the databases under the *Schemas* tab.
+By default, you can see one db named *sys* containing a default table named *sys_config*.

 - How to add data to a mysql databases from R
 - How to use dplyr in R to access, querry and write to the db